The Navarre Building

 1980s – William Foxley opened the building as the Museum of Western Art, for his collection of paintings and sculpture (the art was not included in the later sale of the Navarre building).

-1990s – The Navarre was renovated and restored it to its Victorian roots and the Anschutz Collection of Western American Art moved in.
+1990s – The Navarre was renovated and restored it to its Victorian roots and the Anschutz Collection of Western American Art moved in, establishing itself as a landmark among Denver art museums.

 2010 – The American Museum of Western Art—The Anschutz Collection was founded as a nonprofit organization and the permanent home of the Anschutz Collection.